javiercanadillas/asm-gke/Readme.md

 kubectl exec compromised-pod -n compromised-namespace -- curl -sS $IP_PRODUCT_PAGE:$PORT_PRODUCT_PAGE/productpage | grep -o "<title>.*</title>"
 ```

-Because the compromised pod is outside of the service mesh, it can't be identified with mTLS.
-You should receive the following error, meaning the request was refused.

 ```bash
 curl: (56) Recv failure: Connection reset by peer command terminated with exit code 56
 ```

+Because the compromised pod is outside of the service mesh, it can't be identified with mTLS, so you should receive the error as above meaning the request was refused.
+We now have a safer cluster and are one step closer to respecting Zero Trust principles!

 # Tearing down the environment
 To tear down the environment and restore your project the way it was before running the script, run: